xingzhou/containercafe/README.md

 One operating instantiation of the full platform is called an environment, and it contains one or more shards that operate independently of each other.
-Each shard provides an independent installation of Kubernetes, and with extension additional platforms such as Mesos and/or Swarm.
+Each shard provides an independent installation of Kubernetes, and --- via extension --- additional platforms such as Mesos and/or Swarm.
 There is an outer control plane with a proxy API server that implements the Kubernetes (and eventually Docker/SwarmV1) APIs --- with appropriate restrictions and extensions
 --- by appropriately transforming each RPC and dispatching it to the appropriate shard.

-You can subset OpenRadiant so that it creates just one shard.
-You can subset OpenRadiant to omit API proxy if you are not interested in multi-sharding nor the conveniences it supplies for multi-tenancy.
+You can operate OpenRadiant with just one shard.

 In a shard there are worker nodes and master nodes.
 The Kubernetes (and eventually Swarm) workload is dispatched to the worker nodes.